One of the most lucrative beauty treatments in the UK is laser hair removal.

 When you’re ready to offer laser hair removal, you’ll have to start researching laser equipment and IPL machines.
 But if you’ve just started, you will find out that there are lots of choices, and it can be confusing as to what is the best machine for your clinic.

-As you probably know, in addition to Beaulaz, we own four Colaz Advanced Beauty Salons.
+As you probably know, in addition to Beaulaz, I am the brand owner of several Colaz Advanced Beauty Salons.
 Before we purchased the lasers and IPL machines for our salons, we spent considerable time researching suppliers and manufacturers.
 We wanted to find affordable equipment with good service contracts that would provide the best treatment for our hair removal and skin care clients.

 We’d like to share with you some valuable tips from our hands-on experience so as to help you make better decision before you make the purchase.
 Get the advantage of the questions and answers on this page to help you get on the right track before you make this important investment.